Home Page FAQ

 Cha Qi

 Cha Qi (茶气) is a fascinating concept.
 A direct translation for it would be "the energy of tea."
-Indeed, this is the energy that tea possesses.
+It refers to the subtle energy or feeling one experiences when drinking tea, often associated with how certain high-quality teas affect the body and mind, promoting calmness or alertness.
 It's something that we feel rather than describe.
 Chances are if you've felt this tea experience — you are well familiar with what we're getting at.

 Most tea enthusiasts encounter Cha Qi when drinking a mighty good pu-erh.
 This tea energy shouldn't be confused with the energy we get from tea's caffeine content.
 It is more of subtle energy.
 We feel it when we drink tea for the soul — becoming one with the tea.
 To feel Cha Qi, we recommend meditating while drinking your tea.
 It might be easier to capture the feeling this way.